ethereum/go-ethereum/README.md

 *Note*: Keep in mind that Ubiq aims to be 100% compatible with Ethereum, so mostly all the documentation you can find on Ethereum wiki, will apply for sure to Ubiq.

-Building gubiq requires both a Go and a C compiler.
+Building gubiq requires both a Go and a C compiler (version 1.7 or later).
 You can install them using your favourite package manager.
 Once the dependencies are installed, run

     make gubiq